A number of competitions and awards are offered by the Society:

 We are pleased to announce the winners of the ANZSPD Louise Brearley Messer Undergraduate and Postgraduate Essay Competitions for 2024 have been selected.
 The results are as follows:

-Postgraduate Essay: Dr Lyndon Abbott, The University of Western Australia TOPIC: E-cigarettes – effects, considerations and how do we educate parents and teens?
+Postgraduate Essay: Dr Lyndon Abbott, The University of Western Australia

 This essay competition was named in recognition of the great contribution made by Emeritus Professor Louise Brearley Messer AM in Teaching, Research and Administration in Paediatric Dentistry.
 The prize winning essays will be published in a future edition of Synopses, the ANZSPD Newsletter.